ChatterjeeAyan/AI-Bind/README.md

 ## Shortcomings of Existing ML Models in Predicting Protein-Ligand Binding

-Our interest in prediction binding for never-before-seen proteins and ligands pushed us in splitting the test performances of the existing machine learning models (e.g., DeepPurpose) into three components:
+Our interest in predicting binding for never-before-seen proteins and ligands pushed us in splitting the test performances of the existing machine learning models (e.g., DeepPurpose) into three components:

 (a) Transductive test: When both proteins and ligands from the test dataset are present in the training data,